VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

-= 2.3.1 =
+= 2.3.2 =

-- Add: Custom WooCommerce currency function.
+- Add: More instructions on multi device mining.
+- Add: Added device drop down option in consent for multi device miner.
+You get 6 devices and user must remember it. `multidevice=TRUE`

 = 2.3.1 =